-named-compilezone Similar to named-checkzone, but it always dumps the zone content to a specified file (typically in a different format).

-rndc The remote name daemon control (rndc) program allows the system administrator to control the operation of a name server.
+- named-compilezone Similar to named-checkzone, but it always dumps the zone content to a specified file (typically in a different format). - rndc The remote name daemon control (rndc) program allows the system administrator to control the operation of a name server.
+Since BIND 9.2, rndc supports all the commands of the BIND 8 ndc utility except ndc start and ndc restart, which were also not supported in ndc's channel mode.
 If you run rndc without any options it will display a usage message as follows: